TDGerve/silicH2O/docs/source/index.rst

     Main user interface of |silich2o|

 .. note::
-   Click images to see them at full resolution!
+   Tip: click images to see them at full resolution!

 .. toctree::